Beyonce And Jay-Z Didn’t Pay The Artist To Use That Meghan Markle Painting

-On Wednesday, Beyonce and Jay-Z dropped jaws when they name-checked Meghan Markle during a speech at the Brit Awards while standing in front of a painting of the Duchess of Sussex.
-Of course, the painting immediately got a ton of attention, and TMZ reached out to the painting’s artist Tim O’Brien, only to learn that the painter didn’t see one cent, nor was he asked for permission for the use of his image.
+On Wednesday, Beyonce and Jay-Z dropped jaws when they name-checked Meghan Markle during a speech at the BRIT Awards while standing in front of a painting of the Duchess of Sussex.
+Of course, the painting immediately got a ton of attention, and TMZ reached out to the painting’s artist, Tim O’Brien, only to learn that the painter didn’t see one cent, nor was he asked for permission for the use of his image.

-Beyonce posted a photo on Instagram with her and Jay-Z standing in front of O’Brien’s painting of Markle, with a caption thanking the Brit Awards for their Best International Group win and a tribute to the “Melanated Mona,” Markle.
-She wished the Duchess joy and congratulations on her pregnancy.
+Beyonce posted a photo on Instagram with her and Jay-Z standing in front of O’Brien’s painting of Markle, with a caption thanking the BRIT Awards for their Best International Group win and a tribute to the “Melanated Mona,” Markle.
+She wished the duchess joy and offered congratulations on her pregnancy.

-The Carters also appeared in a video that recreates one of their music videos to receive their award in lieu of being there in person.
+The Carters also appeared in a video that recreates one of their music videos to receive their award, in lieu of being there in person.
 In it, Beyonce thanks the awards and then the pair turn and look at the Markle painting, which appears in the same place that the Mona Lisa hung during the Beyonce “Apes**t” video.

-O’Brien said that he was honored – and a little shocked – to see his painting show up on the couple’s Insta feed and on the Brit Awards.
+O’Brien said that he was honored – and a little shocked – to see his painting show up on the couple’s Instagram feed and on the BRIT Awards.

-“I admire both of them as artists, so it’s nice to see my art where the Mona Lisa was in the video,” he tells TMZ.
+“I admire both of them as artists, so it’s nice to see my art where the Mona Lisa was in the video,” he told TMZ.

 View this post on Instagram